openkylin/systemd/docs/CODING_STYLE.md

   i.e.  file system objects that are supposed to be regular files whose paths were specified by the user and hence might actually refer to other types of file system objects.
-This is a good idea so that we don't end up blocking on 'strange' file nodes, for example if the user pointed us to a FIFO or device node which may block when opening.
+This is a good idea so that we don't end up blocking on 'strange' file nodes, for example, if the user pointed us to a FIFO or device node which may block when opening.
 Moreover even for actual regular files `O_NONBLOCK` has a benefit: it bypasses any mandatory lock that might be in effect on the regular file.
 If in doubt consider turning off `O_NONBLOCK`